Skip to content

 Which sim is best on a console?

-Only GT7 (PS5) and ACC run as true native console sims; on PS5 those are your two full options. iRacing, rFactor 2, and full Automobilista 2 are PC only, which is why serious online racers move to PC.
+GT7 (PS5) and ACC are the established native console sims, joined in November 2025 by Project Motor Racing and Rennsport on PS5 and Xbox.
+But iRacing, rFactor 2, and full Automobilista 2 are PC only, which is why serious online racers move to PC.
 Don't buy a console expecting the PC catalog.

 What is the biggest physics weakness of each sim?